drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 drasi apply -f ./resources/hello-world-source.yaml
 ```

-Otherwise, you must create a file named `hello-world-source.yaml` from the above definition and replace the missing values based on the following information:
+Otherwise, you must create a file named `hello-world-source.yaml` that contains the YAML above and replace the missing values based on the following information:

 |Value|Description|
 |-|-|